pablo14/data-science-live-book/scoring/scoring.md

 - Is this patient going to get better?
 - Is certain event going to happen in the next few weeks?

-The answers to these last questions are True or False, but **the essense is to have an score**, or a number indicating the likelihood of certain event to happen.
+The answers to these last questions are True or False, but **the essence is to have a score**, or a number indicating the likelihood of a certain event to happen.

 <br>

 ### But we need more control...

-Many machine learning resources shows the simplified version -which is good to start- getting the final class as an output.
+Many machine learning resources show the simplified version -which is good to start- getting the final class as an output.
 Let's say:

 Simplified approach: